-Nikki Finke is Sr. Editorial Contributor, Entertainment/Media, for PBM.
+Nikki Finke is a Consultant for Penske Business Media, LLC.
 Best known as Editor-in-Chief & Founder of Deadline Hollywood from 2006-2013, she is an authority on the business, politics and culture of the entertainment and media industries.
 For 2017, the Nieman Foundation for Journalism at Harvard has selected her among 11 journalists and media executives as Knight Visiting Nieman Fellows.
 Nikki will spend time at Harvard University to advance journalism by exploring best practices for the coverage of breaking news and analysis in a 24/7 media environment.

 Her long journalism career has included positions around the world writing about national, political and international news with the most powerful and influential news outlets.
 As an Associated Press foreign correspondent, she was posted to Moscow and then London bureaus.
 As a Newsweek reporter in the Washington DC bureau, she covered politics, wars, social issues and occasionally the White House.
 A native New Yorker and Wellesley College graduate, she moved to Los Angeles in 1986 where she wrote her first Hollywood business stories as a correspondent for Newsweek and then as a staff writer for the Los Angeles Times.
 By 1994 she was West Coast Editor and Hollywood columnist for the New York Observer and then for New York Magazine.
 She also hosted her own entertainment industry show on Southern California public radio.
 (Photo by Jen Rosenstein copyrighted 2015.)